dsinkerii/messedup-settings/README.md

 # messedup-settings
 https://youtu.be/qbOCx4pdUnQ

-# updaet
+# updaet 6:
-  holy shit tysm people i actually did not expect for this repo to get 20 stars..... time to rewrite the project lol
+  there yall go! no more python shenanigans, since its rewritten to c# now! just launch the exe and now it just... works!

 # Additional info...